roccobalocco/myapp/README.md

 The body of the project is on the bicycle road between Colico and Villa di Chiavenna.

 The Project has:
 * A HomePage that shows to the user the road and some usefull infos
-* Various page for the small towns that the road hit with comments and the possibility of leave a comment and see what other users thinks
+* Various page for the small towns that the road hit with the possibility of leave a comment and see what other users thinks
 * A Territory page to know better the Valley where the road is placed
 * A Infos page